Composing dynamic programming tree-decomposition-based algorithms: Introduction

-The main feature of our contribution is to describe a meta-approach that leads to algorithms whose running times are comparable to the best-known algorithms specifically designed for the individual problems.
+The main feature of our contribution is to present a meta-approach that provides easy-to-build and efficient algorithms for exotic problems.
+Moreover the running time obtained for known problems are comparable to the best-known algorithms specifically designed for each given known problem.

 In Section~\ref{sec:prelim}, we introduce the notations and useful definitions.
 Section~\ref{sec:dpcm} is devoted to the definition of the dynamic programming core model together with some examples of dynamic cores.
 The main results are given in Section~\ref{sec:main}.
-In Section~\ref{sec:application}, we show how theses results can be applied to reproduce known results and to provide unknown algorithms.
+In Section~\ref{sec:application}, we show how these results can be applied to reproduce known results and to provide unknown algorithms for exotic problems.
 We provide a short conclusion in Section~\ref{sec:conclusion}.